mLetrone/power-events/docs/usage/routing.md

     """route logic."""
 ```

+### Custom conditions

 But often, business logic is not that simple.
-It needs to rely on more that one field, and much, much, much more complex and subtle condition.
+It needs to rely on more than one field, and much, much, much more complex and subtle condition.

 **No Problem!**

-The core has been design to meet any condition without concession.
+The core has been designed to meet any condition without concession.
 !!! info
-    For that, if you haven't check the section about [condition](conditions.md), check it out before continuing :wink:.
+    For that, if you haven't checked the section about [condition](conditions.md), check it out before continuing :wink:.

 We can use custom conditions,
  using either built-in predicate function or your own,
- and combine it with on different event fields.
+ and combine it with different event fields.
 As another possibility, you can also perform a condition over the whole event itself by the [`Value.root`](../api/value.md#conditions.value.Value.root).

 [`when`](../api/resolver.md#resolver.EventResolver.when) is here to respond to any use case above.
 All condition concepts are usable!